rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### What are security groups?

-Security groups are named collections of network access rules that enable Rackspace Public Cloud users to specify the types of traffic that are allowed to pass through PublicNet and ServiceNet ports on a Cloud Servers instance.
-A security group is a container for security group rules.
+Security groups are containers for a set of inbound and outbound traffic rules that are directly applied to a Neutron port (PublicNet, ServiceNet or Cloud Network).
 After you launch an instance, you can assign one or more security groups to ports on that instance.
 Security groups act as a stateful firewall for your Cloud Server instances.

+#### What is the difference between security groups and a firewall?

+Security groups act as a distributed firewall for your Cloud Server instances.
+After you launch an instance, you can assign one or more security groups to ports on that instance.

 #### Where is the documentation?